Indian Institute of Management Kozhikode: Academic programmes

 IIM Kozhikode, like all IIMs, is an autonomous institution under Ministry of Human Resources Development, Government of India.
 The institute is free to design its own curriculum and recruit faculty members.
 In April 2011, Union Minister Kapil Sibal announced that the government is mulling enhancement of the autonomy of IIMs by allowing them to select the director and the chairman of Board of Directors.
 The PGP (Postgraduate Programme) and the ePGP (Executive Postgraduate Programme) courses have been granted international accreditation by the Association of MBAs (AMBA).
 IIM Kozhikode charges tuition fees of approximately INR 20.5 Lakhs for the two-year flagship PGP, PGP Finance and PGP-LSM programmes.
 Merit scholarships are awarded by the institute to students on the basis of their grades during one academic year.
 Scholarships are also offered by trusts like Sir Ratan Tata Trust, HCIL, O.P Jindal Group etc.

-Post Graduate Programme (MBA)
+Post Graduate Programme (PGP)

 The two-year MBA is the flagship education program which aims to prepare young graduates for senior-level positions in the industry.
 Like all IIMs, IIM Kozhikode also awards degrees.

-Post Graduate Programme (MBA) in Finance
+Post Graduate Programme in Finance (PGP-Finance)

-PGP-Finance is a two-year full-time masters level program designed to equip students to pursue careers in the financial world, in domains such as corporate finance, investment banking, and wealth management.
+PGP-Finance is a two-year full-time masters level program in domains such as corporate finance, investment banking, and wealth management.

-Post Graduate Programme (MBA) in Liberal Studies and Management
+Post Graduate Programme in Liberal Studies & Management (PGP-LSM )

-PGP-LSM is a unique offering, with the primary objective to prepare future managers by enabling them to acquire emotional, cultural, and creative intelligence.

-Doctoral Programme in Management (former Fellow Programme in Management)
+Doctoral Programme in Management (PhD) (former Fellow Programme in Management)

 The PhD in management program is a full-time, residential program in the field of management.
 Students spend the first two years doing coursework that provides fundamental knowledge in the field of management.
 Upon completion of their coursework, students take a comprehensive exam and pass on to candidacy where they work on their dissertation.
 The program is selective, admitting 10-15 students per year.
-The management faculty provides individual attention to the enrolled DPM students to enable them to publish one or more research papers before graduation.